SKT799/Self-Improving-Agentic-System/README.md

 ## The problem I was solving

-Walk into an Amazon or Flipkart fulfilment centre and you'll see dozens of order-picking robots crossing the same floor at once — each headed somewhere different, none of them allowed to crash into a shelf, a person, or each other.
-That's the problem I wanted to model: **many robots, many goals, one shared and partly unpredictable space.**
+Walk into an Amazon or Flipkart fulfilment centre and you'll see dozens of order-picking robots crossing the same floor at once — each headed somewhere different, none of them allowed to crash into a shelf, a person or each other.
+That's the problem I wanted to model: **many agents, many goals, one shared and partly unpredictable space.**

-The honest difficulty isn't the static layout — walls don't move, and a robot can simply *learn* them.
+The honest difficulty isn't the static layout — walls don't move and a robot can simply *learn* them.
 The difficulty is the people.
-A human can appear in any free cell and wander off in any direction, and there's no dataset that covers "what the floor looks like next."
+A human can appear in any free cell and wander off in any direction and there's no dataset that covers "what the floor looks like next."
 So I split the problem cleanly in two:

-- **What's fixed, the robot learns.** Walls, the goal, the cost of a wasted step — all of that gets baked into a Q-table by trial and error.
+- **What's fixed, the robot learns.** Whenever in-simulation robots collide with the walls they get penalized & that's how they learn.
-- **What's random, the robot reacts to.** The moving humans are handled *at run time* with a sense-and-sidestep rule, deliberately kept *out* of the learning so they don't poison it.
+- **What's random, don't learn them because they are just noise signal.** The moving humans are handled *at run time* with a sense-and-sidestep rule, deliberately kept *out* of the learning so they don't poison it.

 ```
    random Q-table          after Q-Learning            at run time